taoensso/timbre/README.md

 ## Contact & Contribution

-Reach me (Peter Taoussanis) at *p.taoussanis at gmail.com* for questions/comments/suggestions/whatever.
+Reach me (Peter Taoussanis) at *ptaoussanis at gmail.com* for questions/comments/suggestions/whatever.
 I'm very open to ideas if you have any!

 I'm also on Twitter: [@ptaoussanis](https://twitter.com/#!/ptaoussanis).